Reviewable/Reviewable/docs/reviews.md

 As you work through a review using the tools at your disposal, Reviewable will automatically save your changes but they won't be visible to others.
 To publish all drafts and other buffered state changes (including review marks, dispositions, and acknowledgements), click the **Publish** button.
 This action will reveal all of these to other authorized Reviewable users, and also post a single, combined message to the PR on GitHub.

+{:.tip}
-?> If you'd like to suppress posting the combined message to Github, e.g. because you want to separate the Reviewable review from the GitHub review process, you can do so on a PR-by-PR basis.
+If you'd like to suppress posting the combined message to Github, e.g. because you want to separate the Reviewable review from the GitHub review process, you can do so on a PR-by-PR basis.
 Just add the `Comments only in Reviewable` label (exact spelling!) to the PR and neither batch published nor single-send comments will be posted to GitHub.

 !> Some Reviewable inline comments won't appear as inline comments in GitHub and vice-versa, because the GitHub model for comment placement is poor and trying to conform to it would invalidate many of the best features in Reviewable. <more> In more detail, it's important to understand that GitHub has two types of inline comments: pull request (PR) comments and commit comments.
 PR comments are assigned to lines based on the raw git diffs between two commits.
 Reviewable doesn't use these diffs, making mapping locations hard (see [issue #14](https://github.com/Reviewable/Reviewable/issues/14)), and can place comments on lines that don't appear in the diffs.
 Also, comments placed on negative delta lines in GitHub don't actually record sufficient information to figure out what line they're really on!
 Commit comments share most of those limitations, and also disappear from the PR if the branch is rebased.
 Finally, it's impossible to post commit comments without triggering a notification email for each and every comment, and while PR comments can be batched the API only allows one commit to be targeted per batch and doesn't support threading.</more>